moshekaplan/Prioritize/README.md

 One of the problems in digital forensics is dealing with the sheer amount of data that can be acquired from a system.
 The purpose of this project is to determine which files would likely be of most interest for a forensic investigator.
 A file is considered to be interesting if it has features that are characteristic of files that are useful during an investigation.

 All of the collected data will be stored in a SQLite database for easy access afterwards.
-In order to facilitate the use of the collected data, there will also be a script that will extract either a controlled amount or percentage of the "most interesting" files to a location.
+To facilitate the use of the collected data, `examine_data.py` will generate an HTML file that includes the images in that order.

 This program will initially only support image files.
 For an image file, the following data is considered interesting: